Self-Contained Systems

 Concise answers for owners comparing repair and replacement.

-Replacement starts to make sense when the unit is aging, parts are difficult to source, repair costs keep stacking up, or the existing system was never a good fit for the room.
+When the unit is old, parts are hard to find, repairs keep adding up, or it never fit the room.